Daniel Kupsin

 Daniel Kupsin is а member of the Association of Managers of Russia, former general director of United Media, creator of Business FM radio, financier, businessman.

 Overview

 Daniel Kupsin was born in Leningrad, Russia in the family of businessman Evgeniy Veniaminovich Kupsin and his wife, Bella Kupsina, a producer.
 At an early age, Kupsin moved to Switzerland, where he finished at boarding school.
 Later he moved to the United States, where he received higher education and a degree.
 In 2004, Kupsin moved from New York City to Moscow.
+Later in his life, he pursued to live in London after shortly living in Vienna.

 Education

 Kupsin was educated in the US, in American University (Washington).
 He graduated in finance and corporate finance, and then he graduated the legal magistracy in Touro College (New York).
 Juris Doctor State of New York (Member of New York State Bar in 2004).

 Career

 In 1999, while studying, Kupsin founded "Neva telephone company".

 In 2004 he was appointed a Vice President of Corporate Finance Investment "Antanta Capital".

 In 2005, Kupsin led a Publishing House "Moscow News".

 In 2006, he became CEO of his creation of the Management Company "United Media" (newspaper Business & Financial Markets, radio station Business FM, CINEMA FM, the magazine "Popular Finance").

 In 2009, he took over as Chairman of the Board of Directors of "Laboratory ANVI" (former "Antiviral") his father Evgeniy Kupsin.